huzaifa-khambaty/resume_builder_back/document/SubscriptionMechanism.md

 # Subscription System Guide

-This document explains the complete subscription system in the backend (`resume_builder_back/`): data models, pricing and proration rules, APIs, Braintree integration, automatic renewals, webhooks, and test scenarios.
+This document explains the complete subscription system in the backend (`resume_builder_back/`): data models, pricing and proration rules, APIs, Stripe integration, automatic renewals, webhooks, and test scenarios.

 ## Overview

 - The platform sells access per country for a duration defined by a subscription plan.
 - The total price is `price_per_country * country_count`.
-- Candidates purchase via Braintree using the frontend drop-in UI to submit a payment method nonce.
+- Candidates purchase via Stripe using the frontend Stripe Elements UI to submit payment method details.
 - On initial purchase:
   - We charge immediately for the current period (prorated if overlapping an existing active subscription window).
-  - We vault the payment method and create a Braintree subscription for auto-renewal on the next cycle (starting from the current `end_date`).
+  - We create a Stripe subscription for auto-renewal on the next cycle (starting from the current `end_date`).
 - Adding/removing countries mid-cycle adjusts the per-cycle price for the next renewal; adding countries also takes a prorated one-time payment for the remainder of the current cycle.
-- Braintree webhooks advance the subscription cycle, update totals/statuses, and keep the local database in sync.
+- Stripe webhooks advance the subscription cycle, update totals/statuses, and keep the local database in sync.

 ## Terminology